Saturday, May 29, 2010

 The Russian River Area

 On Tuesday, we went from Petaluma to Windsor.
 We stayed in the trailer a lot because Maria got sick.
 Joshua and Dad went into Windsor to walk around a bit on Wednesday while Mom and I stayed with Maria.
-Then when they got back, I went with Mom into town where we went to the toy store and the bookstore.
+Then when they got back, I went with Mom into town where we went to the toy store and the bo

 On Thursday we went to Mrs. Grossman's sticker factory.
 There were millions of stickers--and all different types!
 We saw the virtual tour.
 Then we shopped a little.